FARN-Design/easybackendstyle/README.txt

 See the [open issues](https://github.com/farndesign/easyBackendStyle/issues) for a full list of proposed features (and known issues).

 == Changelog ==

+= 1.1.0 =
+* Feature: Icons now change color with the menuText color.
+* Feature: You can now select a separate color for button Text.
+* Bugfix: Database SQL request was not correct formatted.
+* Bugfix: Background color changed in frontend when selected in backend
+* Bugfix: Link color changed in the frontend when selected in the backend

 = 1.0.4 =
 * Stable build